SmidgeonE/Stovepipe/thunderstore package/README.md

 # Changelog

+3.1.3 - Fixed multiple bugs.
+Can now discard changes in debug mode by pressing upwards.

 3.1.2 - Added probability creep, this modifies the probability so its less likely to jam again right after another jam, this can be adjusted in the config, as well as a flat-out stopping of any jams after a certain number of shots after it has already jammed.